 This article has multiple issues.
 Please help improve it or discuss these issues on the talk page.
-(Learn how and when to remove these template messages)
+(Learn how and when to remove these messages)

 This article is in list format but may read better as prose.
 You can help by converting this article, if appropriate.
 Editing help is available.(May 2023)

 This article may require cleanup to meet Wikipedia's quality standards.
 The specific problem is: inline ext links should be formatted as refs.
-Please help improve this article if you can.(May 2023) (Learn how and when to remove this template message)
+Please help improve this article if you can.(May 2023) (Learn how and when to remove this message)

-(Learn how and when to remove this template message)
+(Learn how and when to remove this message)

 FuelPHP is an open-source web application framework written in PHP which implements the HMVC pattern.